 Syro Malabar Rite:

 Those are a few examples of adoration taking place in the many Eastern Catholic rites.

 A recent study in this 21st century, shows that Catholics lack faith in the Real Presence.

-Catholics can enjoy the best of the Eastern or Western Catholic rites by attending services and adoring in multiple rites and parishes and to strengthen and revive their faith in the Most Holy Sacrament.
+Catholics can enjoy the best of the Eastern and Western Catholic rites by attending services and adoring in multiple rites and parishes to strengthen and revive our faith in the Most Holy Sacrament.
 We can learn and worship in different ways and traditions.
 Eastern rite churches are very beautiful and conducive to prayer and reverence.
-The chanting and music are splendid.
+The chanting, music and reverence towards the real Presence of Christ are splendid.

-On the other hand, Catholics baptized in the Byzantine rite are frequenting Latin rite Roman Catholic parishes offering Eucharistic adoration chapels as they enjoy and want more exposition of the Blessed Sacrament.
+On the other hand, Catholics baptized in the Byzantine rite are frequenting Latin rite Roman Catholic parishes that offer Eucharistic adoration as they enjoy and want more exposition of the Blessed Sacrament!

-Some Catholics have thus ended up becoming bi-ritual and tri-ritual, for those who appreciate the awesome beauty of the traditional Latin Mass with Gregorian chant.
+Some of us Catholics have thus ended up becoming bi-ritual, tri-ritual or multi-ritual for those who appreciate the awesome beauty of the traditional Latin Mass with Gregorian chant.

 Eastern rite Catholic clergy and laity are welcome to contact us for assistance in increasing exposition.

-We and other Catholics would benefit and like to learn more about the Eastern rite and to add and promote those churches that have exposition to the directory of adoration sites across Canada.
+We and other Catholics would benefit and like to learn more about the Eastern rites and to add and promote those churches that have exposition to the directory of adoration sites across Canada.